SoftVibes/custom-dev-setup/README.md

 * project_setup.sh - Installs the project and run scripts.
 These help quickly create code projects with some boilerplate code.

-* project.sh - Contains one of the scripts installed through projet_setup.sh
+* project.sh - Contains one of the scripts installed through project_setup.sh

 * tools.sh - Installs Python, NodeJS, GNU C++ as well as Visual Studio Code.